Stattek/imgii/README.md

   -i, --invert
           Inverts the weights of the characters.
 Useful for white backgrounds

+  -b, --background
+          Sets a black background behind the image.

+          No background by default.

   -h, --help
           Print help (see a summary with '-h')